mrgaaron/docs/01 general concepts.md

 # Intro to TempoIQ

 TempoIQ is an analytics backend for sensor data.
-Connected devices write data directly to TempoIQ via HTTPS, or data is aggregated through a proxy or gateway.
+Connected devices write data directly to TempoIQ via HTTPS, or through an intermediate proxy or gateway.

 You can construct realtime and historical queries using TempoIQ's Analytics API.